← Back to Community

 How long does it take to get back to pre-pregnancy fitness?

-Most postpartum members match their pre-pregnancy strength numbers within 9 to 12 months of consistent training.
+Most postpartum members rebuild to their pre-pregnancy strength within 9 to 12 months of consistent training.
 Conditioning typically returns sooner (6 to 8 months).
 The faster timeline is for members who started training within the first 8 weeks postpartum.
 Members who delay returning (like Sofi at 6 months) often get to baseline at the 18-month mark from delivery, which is still well within a healthy window.

 Try a free first class at Persistence Athletics

 If you are postpartum and looking for a coached return that respects where your body actually is, this is the path.
-Your first class at Persistence Athletics is free, with options for a low-key intro that does not throw you into a full WOD.
-Book your free class at 3025 1st Ave, Belltown, Seattle.
+Your first class at Persistence Athletics is free and fully scaled, with the option of a low-key intro instead of getting thrown into a full WOD.
+Book your free class at 3025 1st Ave, Belltown, Seattle, or call us at (206) 593-4236.
 We will meet you where you are.

 Want to take this further?